nmjmdr/walrus/README.md

 > Version 2.0 of Walrus called Jobber https://github.com/nmjmdr/jobber is now out.
 Jobber simplifies the design and improves
+> the project structure.
-> the project structure.Jobber does not have built in scheduler like Walrus.
+> Jobber does not have built in scheduler like Walrus.
 A scheduler is used to schedule jobs for
 > execution.
-Jobber implements dispatcher, worker and recoverer.
+> Jobber implements dispatcher, worker and recoverer.
 > Jobber can be easily extended to perform the functionality of Walrus by adding the scheduler component to it.